baahrens/mu4/README.md

   -d, --dir       Directory with mp3 files to convert             [required] -c, --cover     Cover file to use.
 Defaults to Cover.jpg -o, --output    Output directory.
-Defaults to the input directory -p, --parallel  How many files to convert in parallel.
-Defaults to 5 -m, --metadata  Whether to get metadata and name the file "[Artist] -
+Defaults to the input directory -p, --parallel  How many files to process in parallel.
+Defaults to 5 -m, --metadata  Whether to get metadata and name the file       [boolean]
-                  [Title]".
-Defaults to false
-  -h, --help      show help                                       [boolean]
+                  "[Artist] - [Title]".
+Defaults to false -h, --help      show help                                       [boolean]

 Examples: